spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

     - Pitching an idea for handling archive files in the cache system/ incremental compilation
     - Status update on zir-memory-layout branch
     - The "start2.zig" plan
+3. @kubkon
+    - Pitching an idea for handling PIE targets in a uniform manner - see [#8281](https://github.com/ziglang/zig/pull/8281) for changes to GOT handling on macOS
+    - Status update on `zld`

 ## 2021-03-11
 ### Agenda